 - CHECK VALVE: Located in the delivery line of the triplex or duplex pump.

 - ACCUMULATOR SHUT-OFF VALVE: Manually operated.
-Normally in open position when the unit is in operation.
-Close when testing or skidding rig or when applying pressure over 3,000 psi to open side of ram preventers, OPEN WHEN TEST IS COMPLETED.
+Normally in the open position when the unit is in operation.
+Close when testing or skidding rig or when applying pressure over 3,000 psi to open the side of ram preventers, OPEN WHEN TEST IS COMPLETED.

 - ACCUMULATORS OF BOP CONTROL SYSTEM: Check nitrogen precharge in BOP accumulator system every 30 days, Nitrogen precharge should be 1000 psi +/- 10% CAUTION: Use NITROGEN when adding to precharge.
 Other gases and air may cause fire and/or explosion,

 - ACCUMULATOR RELIEF VALVE: Valve set to relieve at 3,500 psi.

 - FLUID STRAINER: Located on the inlet side gl the pressure reducing and regulating valves.
 Clean the strainer every 30 days.

 - PRESSURE REDUCING AND REGULATING VALVE: Manually operated.
 Adjust to the required continuous operating pressure of ram-type BOP’s.

 - MAIN VALVE HEADER: 5000 psi W.P., 2″ all welded.